Try this homemade oatmeal recipe and you may never buy the microwave packets again. It’s hard to beat fresh apples and walnuts.

 Post updated 10/29/14, last picture above is the original.

 1-1/3 cup old-fashion oats (I used Bob’s Red Mill steel cut oats instead)

 3 Tbsp packed brown sugar

 1/2 tsp cinnamon

 1 cup chopped apple

-- In a medium saucepan, bring milk and water to a boil.
+- In a medium saucepan, bring milk to a boil.
 Stir in oats, brown sugar, butter and cinnamon.

 - Cook until you reach desired thickness, stirring occasionally.
 (For steel cut oats, I cooked for 10 minutes uncovered, then 10 more covered.)

 - Remove from heat and stir in chopped apple and walnuts.
-Cover and let stand for a few minutes before servings.
+Cover and let stand for a few minutes before serving.

 Source: My Dad